Dance with Devils: Anime

 The anime television series is produced as a collaboration between video game developer company Rejet, music studio Elements Garden, and music company Avex.
-The series will be directed by Ai Yoshimura, with the animation studio Brain's Base producing the animation.
+The series is directed by Ai Yoshimura, with the animation studio Brain's Base producing the animation.
 The series is written by Tomoko Konparu, based on a concept by Daisuke Iwasaki and Grimoire Henshūshitsu.
 Hirotaka Maeda and Yuka Takashina provide the series character designs.
 Junpei Fujita and DIVE II Entertainment produce the series' music, which is composed by Elements Garden.
 The opening theme song is "Kakusei no Air" (覚醒のAir) by Wataru Hatano, and the closing theme song is "Mademo★iselle" by Pentacle★, a group composed of Sōma Saitō, Wataru Hatano, Takashi Kondo, Subaru Kimura, and Daisuke Hirakawa.
 It aired on Tokyo MX, Sun TV, and BS Fuji starting on 7 October 2015.
 Funimation licensed the series for release and simulcast in North America.
 Funimation also offered a "broadcast dub" for the series, starting on 11 November 2015.

 An anime theatrical film was announced at a Dance with Devils concert event on 29 January 2017, titled Dance with Devils: Fortuna.
 It was released on 4 November 2017, with the staff and cast from the anime series returning to reprise their roles in the film.